brugal/wolfcamql/README-wolfcam.txt

       set cg_forceBModel2 11

-  note:  to find the model index find the entity number using 'cg_drawEntNumbers 1', then /printentitystate <ent number>,  and use the value given for 'modelindex'
+  note:  to find the model index find the entity number using 'cg_drawEntNumbers 1', then /printentitystate <entity number>,  and use the value given for 'modelindex'

 * cg_proxMineTick  (play proximity mine ticking sound)